squirrelsoft-dev/doc-fetcher/.work/remaining.md

 - ✗ No version comparison for migration guides
 - ✗ No advanced activation pattern generation

 **Gap:** Skills are created but contain minimal content - they don't analyze cached documentation to create rich, context-aware skills as specified.
+Template validation is in place, but template implementations are missing.

 **Impact:** Generated skills provide basic activation but don't offer the deep, template-specific knowledge promised in the spec.
+Input validation prevents invalid template names, but only one template actually works.

 ---